-After entering the Configuration menu, in the Channel, select DI then Press the "Enter" softkey to get into the Digital Input Channel configuration menu.
+After entering the Configuration menu, in the Channel, select DI then Press the "Enter" soft-key to get into the Digital Input Channel configuration menu.
 It displays the Digital input DI1 as the first digital input channel configuration page.
 Press directional navigation keys at the bottom to select other channels.
 Press directional keys on the right-hand side to select the column.
-After completing Configuration, press softkey, then press softkey to return to the main display.
+After completing Configuration, press Back soft-key, then press soft-key to return to the main display.
 All configurations will be saved automatically.